-The carbon cycle box model BICYCLE-SE has been fully described in Köhler and Munhoven (2020) with its 13C cycle recently being updated (Köhler and Mulitza, 2024).
-This model version has recently been used to show that simulated changes in the radiocarbon age of the ocean between the LGM and preindustrial times agree resonable reasonable well with reconstructions, although on millennial timescales (ignored here) abrupt changes in ocean circulation related to the bipolar seesaw need to be considered to meet deep ocean 14C data (Köhler et al., 2024).
-Briefly, the BICYCLE core of the model consists of 10 ocean boxes, seven boxes for terrestrial carbon pools and a one-box atmosphere.
-Carbon and the carbon isotopes (and alkalinity, O2 and PO43- in the ocean) are calculated state variables of the model with explicitly considered carbonate chemistry in the ocean that distributes DIC as function of temperature, salinity and pressure into its three chemical species (CO2, HCO3-, CO32-).
-In its update to a solid Earth (SE) version the model now contains a process-based sediment module that calculates, depending on carbonate chemistry, either the accumulation or the dissolution of CaCO3 in the deep ocean and the shallow water loss of CaCO3 due to coral reefs growth, simplistically calculated as function chemistry and sea level change.
-A fixed fraction of 0.6% of 13C-depleted organic matter of the export production of organic 170 carbon that reaches the deep ocean boxes is permanently buried in the sediment ($35 \cdot 10^{12}$ gC/yr at preindustrial times).
-Thus, organic carbon is no active part of the sediment module, since its implementation would ask for much more complexity (Munhoven, 2021; Ye et al., 2023), potentially unavailable in box models.
-The main goal of the sediment module is to mimic the carbonate compensation feedback (Broecker and Peng, 1987), which according to a model/data comparison of deep ocean CO32- data (Yu et al., 2013) is sufficiently obtained (Köhler and Munhoven, 2020).
-The simulated export of CaCO3 and of organic carbon to the sediment is by about 50% higher during glacial times than during interglacials, roughly in agreement with reconstructions (Cartapanis et al., 2016, 2018).
-Furthermore, carbonate and silicate weathering fluxes (on average 12 Tmol/yr each) introduce, either constantly or as function of atmospheric CO2, a flux of bicarbonate (changing the total amount of both carbon and alkalinity) into the surface ocean.
-Volcanic CO2 outgassing on land as a time-delayed function of changing land 180 ice volume, or from island and hot spot volcanoes as a time-delayed function of sea level change (both delayed by 4-kyr, see Kutterolf et al. (2013)) are other external carbon sources to the model (about 5-15 Tmol/yr).
+The carbon cycle box model BICYCLE-SE is fully described in Köhler and Munhoven (2020), and its 13C cycle has recently been updated (Köhler and Mulitza, 2024).
+This model version has recently been used to show that simulated changes in the radiocarbon age of the ocean between the LGM and preindustrial times agree reasonably well with reconstructions, although, on millennial timescales (ignored here), abrupt changes in ocean circulation related to the bipolar seesaw need to be considered to meet deep-ocean 14C data (Köhler et al., 2024).
+Briefly, the BICYCLE core of the model consists of 10 ocean boxes, 7 boxes for terrestrial carbon pools, and 1 box for the atmosphere.
+Carbon and the carbon isotopes (and alkalinity, O_2 , and PO_4^{3-} in the ocean) are calculated state variables of the model with explicitly considered carbonate chemistry in the ocean that distributes DIC as function of temperature, salinity, and pressure into its three chemical species (CO2, HCO3-, CO32-).
+In its update to a solid Earth (SE) version, the model now contains a processbased sediment module that calculates, depending on carbonate chemistry, either the accumulation or the dissolution of CaCO3 in the deep ocean and the shallow water loss of CaCO3 due to coral reef growth, simplistically calculated as a function of chemistry and sea level change.
+A fixed fraction of 0.6% of 13C-depleted organic matter of the export production of organic carbon that reaches the deep-ocean boxes is permanently buried in the sediment $(35 \times 10^{12} \text{ gC yr}^{-1})$ in preindustrial times).
+Thus, organic carbon plays no active role in the sediment module, since its implementation would ask for much more complexity (Munhoven, 2021; Ye et al., 2025), potentially unavailable in box models.
+The main goal of the sediment module is to mimic the carbonate compensation feedback (Broecker and Peng, 1987), which, according to a model-data comparison of deep-ocean CO_3^{2-} data (Yu et al., 2013), is sufficiently obtained (Köhler and Munhoven, 2020).
+The simulated export of CaCO3 and organic carbon to the sediment is higher during glacial times than during interglacials by about 50%, roughly in agreement with reconstructions (Cartapanis et al., 2016, 2018).
+Furthermore, carbonate and silicate weathering fluxes (on average 12 Tmol yr-1 each) introduce, either constantly or as a function of atmospheric CO2, a flux of bicarbonate (changing the total amount of both carbon and alkalinity) into the surface ocean.
+Volcanic CO2 outgassing on land as a timedelayed function of changing land ice volume, or from island and hotspot volcanoes as a time-delayed function of sea level change (both delayed by 4 kyr; see Kutterolf et al., 2013), are other external carbon sources to the model (about $5-15 \text{ Tmol yr}^{-1}$).
 More details are found in the earlier papers describing the model.

 Isotopic fractionation occurs mainly during gas exchange and biological production on land and in the ocean.
-The sizes of the corresponding fractionations in the ε -notation (in %) are summarised in FigureFig.
-S1.
-Furthermore, the isotopic signatures of the external inputs of carbon in the simulated system - of the weathered carbonate rock ($\delta^{13}C{\rm rock}=+2\%$) and of the volcanic CO_2 ($\delta^{13}C{\rm v}=-5\%$) - are necessary parameters of the model, which so far have been constantly prescribed by the mentioned values.
+The sizes of the corresponding fractionations in the ε notation (in $\%0$) are summarised in Fig. S1 in the Supplement.
+Furthermore, the isotopic signatures of the external inputs of carbon in the simulated system - of the weathered carbonate rock ($\delta^{13}C{rock} = +2\%0$) and of the volcanic CO2 ($\delta^{13}C_v = -5\%0$) - are necessary parameters of the model, which so far have been constantly prescribed by the mentioned values.